michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0111.md

 - n: brilliant radiant beauty
 - n: an indication of radiant light drawn around the head of a saint
 ### Family
-glory: gloried, glories, glorify, glorious, glorying+;glorification: glorifications;glorify: glorification, glorified, glorifies, glorifying;glorious: gloriousest, gloriously, inglorious;inglorious: ingloriously
+- glory: gloried, glories, glorify, glorious, glorying+
+- glorification: glorifications
+- glorify: glorification, glorified, glorifies, glorifying
+- glorious: gloriousest, gloriously, inglorious
+- inglorious: ingloriously
 ### Examples
 - Lincoln once commented that there was no glory in the presidency, only “ashes and blood.”
 - But he was also suspicious of his own urge to glory in that desecration.